 Our research shows that more people carpool to work here in the (56.6%) than in 100.0% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 70.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.6% of U.S. neighborhoods.

 More people work in manufacturing and as laborers here in the neighborhood than in 98.5% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.